Churín, Peru

 • Fried trout: from local rivers and fish farms, served fried or grilled with potatoes and salad.

-• Chupé de zapallo: a thick squash‑based soup with cheese, milk and herbs, perfect for cool days.
+• Chupé de zapallo: a thick squash soup with cheese, milk, and herbs, ideal for cool weather.

-• Pachamanca: pork, chicken or beef cooked with potatoes, fava beans and sweet potatoes, traditionally underground.
+• Pachamanca: pork, chicken, or beef meats cooked with potatoes, beans, and sweet potato, traditionally underground.

-• Churín cheese: artisan smoked cheese known for its intense flavor; it can be eaten fresh or in desserts.
+• Churín cheese: artisanal smoked cheese, recognized for its intense flavor; enjoyed fresh or in desserts.

 • Manjar blanco and honey: typical sweets made with milk and local products.